-FOR THE PH.D.
+OUTLINE OF PROGRAM REQUIREMENTS FOR THE PH.D.

-2. The following courses are standard requirements: FREN 2900: Teaching Methods; and the Departmental seminars and study courses at the 2000-level.
+2. The following courses are standard requirements: FREN 2900: Teaching Methods; and Departmental seminars and study courses at the 2000-level.
 Depending on students' previous preparation, these requirements may be waived with the approval of the Graduate Committee.

-5. The foreign language requirement may be satisfied by coursework or passing an examination in one foreign language other than French.
+5. The foreign language requirement may be satisfied by coursework or by passing an examination in one foreign language other than French.
 In many cases, students will need to acquire mastery of a foreign language beyond this minimum requirement for research or teaching purposes.

-7. One year of teaching as a Teaching Assistant at Brown is required of all Ph.
-D. candidates as part of their professional training.
-Most students serve as Teaching Assistants for at least three years.
+7. The Graduate School requires all Ph.
+D. candidates to complete at least one year as a Teaching Assistant as part of their professional training.
+The practice in French Studies is for students to serve as Teaching Assistants for three or four years.

-FOR THE M.A.
+REQUIREMENTS FOR THE M.A.

 4. Students who have completed graduate-level work in French Studies at another institution should petition for Transfer Credits during the second semester of their first year at Brown.

 A. Until students have completed the first part of their preliminary exams, they are required to take all of the graduate seminars offered by the Department.
 Class sessions are devoted to brief lectures by the professor and to the exchange, discussion and critique of ideas.
-In addition to participation in class, the students give oral presentations and write term papers in consultation with the instructor.
+In addition to participation in class, students give oral presentations and write term papers in consultation with the instructor.

 C. FREN 2910 or 2920 (Tutorials or Independent Study courses) - Students may supplement course offerings through tutorials on topics suggested by members of the staff.
-Those topics may reflect current research developments or the research interests of individual professors.
-Students, in turn, may propose Independent Study topics to the Department faculty.
-Such FREN 2910/2920 independent study courses enable students to examine closely particular literary, textual or linguistic problems or techniques and to investigate subjects not covered in regular course offerings.
+Those topics may reflect current research developments or research interests of individual professors.
+Students, in turn, may propose Independent Study topics to individual members of the faculty.
+FREN 2910/2920 independent study courses enable students to examine closely particular literary, textual or linguistic problems or techniques and to investigate subjects not covered in regular course offerings.
 Students normally take no more than two FREN 2910/2920 courses (or independent study courses in other departments) per semester, and staff members usually teach no more than two per semester.
 Student and professor usually meet at least once every two weeks.

-Any request to waive or modify these requirements must be addressed in writing to the Graduate Committee of the Department of French Studies.
+Any request to waive or modify the above requirements must be addressed in writing to the Graduate Committee of the Department of French Studies.
 Such requests will be considered with respect to FREN 2900 only when the student presents evidence of both training for teaching and extensive teaching experience upon beginning graduate study at Brown.